 Pros and cons of a multiline phone system

-The greatest benefit of multiline phone systems is the variety of solutions they offer businesses of all shapes and sizes.
+- Versatile communications solution: The greatest benefit of multiline phone system small business is the variety of solutions they offer businesses of all shapes and sizes.
 There are a plethora of options available from the number of lines the system supports and the features that are available.

-Costs are generally low, unless you need to purchase all new equipment for several employees.
+- Cost-effective: Costs are generally low unless you need to purchase all new equipment for several employees.
 Many multiline systems are moving to internet-based models, which hosts all data in the cloud and sends call information over the internet, which keeps costs lower than if you use traditional physical phone lines.

-Multiline systems allow you to easily receive and transfer calls both within and outside of your organization, plus they offer productivity-boosting features like auto attendant or do not disturb that also help smaller businesses project a professional image.
+- Ease of use: Multiline systems allow you to easily receive and transfer calls both within and outside of your organization, plus they offer productivity-boosting features like auto-attendant or do not disturb that also help smaller businesses project a professional image.

-Last, multiline systems are highly reliable and secure.
+- Reliable and secure: Last, multiline systems are highly reliable and secure.
 Many encrypt your data, and in case of a power outage, a battery continues to ensure customers can reach you.
 Additionally, if you are using landlines, these are still some of the most stable methods of communication in existence.